 - 1 egg

-- Coconut oil or olive oil for cooking (about 2 tablespoons)
+- 2 tablespoons coconut oil or olive oil for cooking

 - Place potatoes into a pot with cold water (just covered) and bring to a boil.
 Cover and cook over medium-high heat for 8-9 minutes, until soft (test with a knife or a fork).
 Strain, transfer to a plate and cool off slightly.